Chinese Developer Vanke Sees Second Bond Rollover Rejected This Month

 / SOURCE: Yicai

 (Yicai) Dec.
-29 -- Struggling Chinese real estate giant Vanke has again failed to secure creditor approval to extend a medium-term note maturing this month.
-Creditors did, however, agree to extend the bond’s grace period from five working days to 30 days, buying both sides more time to continue negotiations.
+29 -- China Vanke has failed to win creditor approval to roll over a second medium-term note maturing this month, though bondholders did agree to extend the grace period, giving the embattled real estate developer more time to negotiate.

-“This may mean that if no compromise is reached by the end of the new grace period, Vanke may seek another extension,” the source said, noting that as long as creditors agree to extend the grace period, talks can continue.
+“This may mean that if no compromise is reached by the end of the new grace period, Vanke may seek another extension,” the source said, noting that as long as creditors agree to extend the period, talks can continue.

 Editors: Tang Shihua, Kim Taylor